tawalabora/server-setup/README.md

-# 🏗️ Server Setup
+# 🏗️ Automate Server Setup

 Automated, modular, idempotent server setup via GitHub Actions for development and infrastructure tooling.

 ## 🧭 Overview

-The workflow (`.github/workflows/setup-server.yml`) connects to your server over SSH using a deployment private key, uploads the bash scripts in `scripts/`, and runs only the modules selected by a profile or by custom repository variables.
+The workflow (`.github/workflows/server-setup.yml`) connects to your server over SSH using a deployment private key, uploads the bash scripts in `scripts/`, and runs only the modules selected by a profile or by custom repository variables.

 All scripts are idempotent: safe to re-run; they skip work when already satisfied.